cvilsmeier/sqinn-go/README.md

 ### Advantages

-- No need to have gcc installed on development machine.
+- No need to have gcc installed on development machines.
 - Go cross compilation works.
 - Faster build speed than cgo (1s vs 3s for sample program).
 - Smaller binary size than cgo (2MB vs 10MB for sample program).